 An attempt is made to provide office space, phone, and computer use for part-time faculty members, usually on a shared arrangement, but it is not always possible to identify such space.
-If office space is not available, some other site for meeting with students will be designated in consultation with the Administrative Assistant to the Academic Schools (ext.
-8728).
-When a lockable site is available, the VPAA will provide Campus Security with authorization for release of keys.
+If office space is not available, some other site for meeting with students will be designated in consultation with the Administrative Assistant to the Vice President for Academic Affairs (ext.
+3210).
+When a lockable site is available, the AVPAA will provide Campus Security with authorization for release of keys.

-KEY UNIVERSITY PUBLICATIONS
+LINKS TO KEY UNIVERSITY PUBLICATIONS